 Smoking and passive smoking

-Chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in women with HPV.
+Chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in people with a cervix who also have a human papillomavirus (HPV) infection.

 Having a weakened immune system

-The immune system helps rid the body of HPV.
-Women with a weakened immune system are at increased risk of developing cervical cancer.
-This includes women with the human immunodeficiency virus (HIV) and women who take medicines that lower their immunity.
-Ask your doctor if this applies to you.
+The immune system helps rid the body of human papillomavirus (HPV).
+People with a weakened immune system are at increased risk of developing cervical cancer and need to have more frequent cervical screening tests.
+This includes peoplewith the human immunodeficiency virus (HIV) and people who take medicines that lower their immunity.
+Ask your doctor if this applies to you and how often you should have a screening test.

 Exposure to diethylstilbestrol (DES)

-Your GP will arrange the first tests to assess your symptoms or investigate the results of an abnormal screening test.
-If these initial tests do not rule out cancer, you will be referred to a gynaecologist or gynaecological oncologist for more tests and treatment.
+Your doctor will arrange the first tests to assess your symptoms.
+If these tests do not rule out cancer, you will be referred to a specialist, such as a gynaecologist or gynaecological oncologist.
+The specialist will arrange further tests.

 ||recommends an eating plan to follow during treatment and recovery